Jean-MarcHarvengt/hyperpetpico/README.md

 ## Installation procedure
 * all PICO binaries are part of the repository in the "/bin" subdir.
 * refer to the PICO documentation for more details about how to flash it
-* format the 1MB flash storage (one time operation)
+* format the 1MB hyperpet flash storage (one time operation)
   * power the PICO while pressing the button (uf2 programming mode)
-  * program the filesystem exposure utility by drag and drop of the file "/bin/flashfs_mount_or_create+mount.uf2" on the PICO icon
+  * program the "filesystem exposure utility" by drag and drop of the file "/bin/flashfs_mount_or_create+mount.uf2" on the PICO storage
   * When the flashing is finished, another mass storage icon HP-PICOCARD will appear representing the 1MB available for the hyperpet
   * by default HP-PICOCARD contains the file "HYPERPET.CFG".
-  * this file is mostly relevant in stadalone mode.
-You can change the options in the file using an editor
+  * this file contains the default configuration.
+You can change the options in the file using an editor (e.g. boot in 40 colums if you have a 4032 PET)
 * drag and drop all the programs you want to the HP-PICOCARD USB storage device
   * the "/prgs" subdir contains few examples, you can copy for e.g. basic,demos,petscii and roms subdirectories to HP-PICOCARD
 * flash the hyperpetpico application to the PICO
   * power the PICO while pressing the button (uf2 programming mode)
   * drag and drop "bin/hyperpetpicopetio.uf2" if you intent to use the hyperpet module on a real PET
   * OR drag and drop "bin/hyperpetpicoemuwifi.uf2" if you intent to use the module as standalone emulator
-* the module is ready to use
+* the module is ready to use!
-* on a real pet
+* on a real pet:
-  * install the innerboard inside the PET8032, on the memory expansion bus
+  * install the innerboard inside the PET8032, on the memory expansion slots
-  * plug the module to the inner board connector at the side of the pet
+  * plug the module to the inner board connector comming at the side of the pet
   * connect VGA and audio
   * power the module via USB cable
-  * finally and only finally, power the PET
+  * finally (and only at the end), power the PET
-* as standalone emulator
+* as standalone emulator:
   * connect VGA and audio
   * connect a USB keyboard via a USB power splitter cable (keyboard layout via "HYPERPET.CFG")
   * power the module via USB

 ## Build procedure
+* install the ARM compiler (see PICO documentation)
 * install PICO-SDK (or update it by pulling from the github)
   * git clone -b master https://github.com/raspberrypi/pico-sdk.git
   * cd pico-sdk/